-But hey, it turns out that a cover crop works for tiny urban gardens too.
-A cover crop grows over the winter to help recharge the garden while it rests, and after reading up on cover crop I started thinking of it as a fun way to play withe garden through late fall and winter.
+But hey, it turns out that a winter cover crop works for tiny urban gardens too!
+After reading up on cover crops, I started thinking of it as a fun way to play with garden through late fall and winter.

 I ordered rye and hairy vetch seeds from Southern Seed Exchange.
 I love those guys.
 Based Virginia, they sell heirloom seeds that work well for my area, and have helpful tips and other resources for Virginia gardeners.
 Plus they make me feel like a serious gardener because they use the word "crops" like they don't know I'm farming a city backyard.
 Southern Seed Exchange recommends combining rye and hairy vetch, so that's what I ordered.